geops/redis-websocket-api/README.md

 Geo commands are currently limited to `LineString`, `Polygon`, and `Point` geometries.

+Note that the projection input and output coordinates will use the traditional GIS order, that is longitude, latitude for geographic CRS and easting, northing for most projected CRS.
+If you want the input and output axes order to strictly follow the definition of the CRS, use `StrictAxisOrderGeoCommandsMixin` instead of `GeoCommandsMixin`.

 #### Build your own protocol

 Using the commands listed above for communicating from client to server is